Use solutions in Power Apps

 With solutions that are unmanaged and not the default one, you can use the Add existing command to bring in components that aren’t already in the solution.

-With solutions that are managed, there will be no commands available and you’ll see the message as shown below.
-You’ll need to locate the component in the solution named Default Solution and try to edit it there or add it to another unmanaged solution that you’ve created.
+With solutions that are managed, only certain commands are available and you’ll see the message as shown below.
+You’ll need to add it to another unmanaged solution that you’ve created to customize the component.
 The component might not be customizable.
 More information: Managed properties

 Many of the customizations you’ll want to do will involve entities.
 You can use the Entity filter to show a list of all the entities in the current solution that can be customized in some way.
 Once you drill into an entity, you can see the components that are part of the entity as shown with the account entity in the following screenshot.